AlanCLo/MuranoWalmaExample/README.md

 This is a Murano package that deploys Walma designed for the Nectar cloud.
 Walma is a collaborative whiteboard that works on and modern web browser.
 It is intended to be a useful application for general purposes and also provide a reference implementation from The University of Melbourne's Nectar community.

-**This setup is not designed to be a long-standing Etherpad server**.
+**This setup is not designed to be a long-standing Walma server**.
 Start a new instance of Walma with Murano and use it for your workshop/conference/etc for the next few days.
 Once you are done you should shutdown the instance from Nectar dashboard.

 Links
 * https://wiki.openstack.org/wiki/Murano